 EPA added the SE Rockford site to the National Priorities List on June 24, 1998, after groundwater investigations conducted by the state of Illinois indicated that residential and municipal wells were impacted by chlorinated solvent contamination.
 The site consists of three operable units (OU): OU1 is the drinking water operable unit; OU2 is the ground water operable unit; and OU3 is the contaminant source control operable unit.
 OU3 is further subdivided into four major groundwater contaminant source areas that are called Source Areas 4, 7, 9/10, and 11.

 The SE Rockford site is being addressed through a combination of state, federal, and potentially responsible party (PRP) actions.

-Illinois EPA is the primary technical lead for all of the OUs.
-However, U.S. EPA is the enforcement lead agency and is responsible for negotiating enforcement agreements (e.g. consent decrees (CD)) for Remedial Design/Remedial Action (RD/RA) with the PRPs.
-Because U.S. EPA signed a CD with Hamilton Sundstrand, the PRP for a portion of Source Area 9/10, it (U.S. EPA) is the primary technical lead for that portion of the site.
+The Illinois EPA is the primary technical lead for all of the OUs.
+The U.S. EPA is the enforcement lead agency and it is responsible for negotiating consent decrees (CD) for Remedial Design/Remedial Action (RD/RA) with PRPs and for issuing Unilateral Administrative Orders (if necessary).
+U.S. EPA signed a consent decree with Hamilton Sundstrand, the PRP for a portion of Source Area 9/10, and therefore is the primary technical lead for that portion of the site.

 Threats and Contaminants

 Soil and groundwater at the SE Rockford site are primarily contaminated with chlorinated solvents.
 Trichloroethene (TCE) (428 ppb), tetrachloroethene (PCE) (545 ppb), 1,1,1-trichloroethane (991 ppb), cis-1,2-dichloroethene (1,233 ppb), and vinyl chloride (114 ppb) have been found in residential groundwater wells.
 High levels of similar compounds have also been identified at the four Source Area locations.